Show Table of Contents

 organization, the uniqueness check algorithm locates the entry in the DN that has this object class (

 o=example_a) and performs the check on all entries beneath it.Additionally, it is possible to check uniqueness only if the updated entry includes a specified object class.
 For example, a check may be performed only if the updated entry includes

 Directory Server provides a default instance of the Attribute Uniqueness Plug-in for the

-This plug-in is disabled by default because it affects the operation of multi-master replication.
+This plug-in is disabled by default because it affects the operation of multi-supplier replication.

 Attribute Uniqueness Plug-ins do not perform any checking on attribute values when an update is performed as part of a replication operation.